Tips for Scholarship Seekers

 - Start your search early to find your targets early.
 Know the deadlines and plan accordingly.
 Put them on your calendar.
 Obtain the application right away.

 - Respect the deadlines.
 Respect the eligibility parameters.
 Don't waste the time of yourself and others by applying late or applying for awards for which you don't qualify.

 - Ask your references with plenty of time to spare.
-They are busy.
-They will write better letters if they have sufficient time and if they know that you respect their time.
+They will write better letters if they have sufficient time and if they know you respect their time.

 - Supply your references with information they need to write effectively.
-For advice on gathering good references, go to our reference page.
+For advice on gathering good references, go to Requesting Letters of Reference.

 - If you need transcripts order them far ahead.
 You will find that not all institutions supply transcripts quickly (although many perform the task admirably).
 Check on the status of your transcript request when appropriate.

-- For advice on how to write scholarship essays, go to our essay page.
+- For advice on how to write scholarship essays, go to Writing Scholarship Essays.

 - You should strive for a pristine application.
-No errors of spacing, spelling, punctuation, messy correction, bad alignment, sloppy copies, etc. Get others to read your application because you will probably miss some obvious errors.
+No errors of spacing, spelling, punctuation, bad alignment, sloppy word choice, etc. Get others to read your application because you will probably miss some obvious errors.
 Find readers who will read critically.
-An empty "looks good" hurts more than it helps.
-For more tips regarding how to polish and package your application, go to our style page.
+For more tips regarding how to polish and package your application, go to Style Tips for Scholarship Essays.

 - Remember to make a copy of the final application for your records.
 You may want to use elements of the application for future scholarship applications.

 - Persevere.
 Many very qualified individuals are turned down for top scholarships.
 The students who keep the window of opportunity open are those who continue to search for scholarships that suit them and continue to apply.